yifeiwu/matenalavo/README.md

 Need intelligent parsing of ads from local sources.

 ####Misc Notes
-rake delete:old_records to remove posts older than 60 days
+Daily_jobs rake tasks to refresh the db.